tomcam/vuepress.github.io/custom1.md

 * Create a minimal `Home.vue` in the same directory with identical contents.
 * Add the base theme name to your `config.js`

-### Set up directories in /usr/local/lib/node_modules
+## Create a theme directory in /usr/local/lib/node_modules

-Custom themes live in the directory /usr/local/lib/node_modules, so create it and change to that directory:
+Custom themes live in the directory /usr/local/lib/node_modules, so create it and change to that directory.
+The name needs to be prefixed with `vuepress-theme-`, so if the theme's name is `starter1`, the directory name becomes `vuepress-theme-starter1` like so:

 ```bash
 # Create a directory for the them under node_modules.